tcltk/tcl/doc/markdown/ParseArgs.md

 : This special argument does not take any following value argument, but instead causes **Tcl\_ParseArgsObjv** to generate an error message describing the arguments supported.
 All other fields except the *helpStr* field are ignored.

 **TCL\_ARGV\_INT**
 : This argument takes a following integer value argument.
-The value (once parsed by **Tcl\_GetIntFromObj**) will be stored as an int in the variable pointed to by the *dstPtr* field.
+The value (once parsed by [Tcl\_GetIntFromObj][IntObj]) will be stored as an int in the variable pointed to by the *dstPtr* field.
 The *srcPtr* field is ignored.

 **TCL\_ARGV\_REST**
 : This special argument does not take any following value argument, but instead marks all following arguments to be left unprocessed.
 The *srcPtr*, *dstPtr* and *clientData* fields are ignored.